aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-code-93-configuration/_index.md

 ## Prerequisites:

 Before we dive into creating Code 93 barcodes, there are a few prerequisites you need to have in place:
 1. Visual Studio: Make sure you have Visual Studio installed on your system.
-You can download it from the official website.
+You can download it from the website.
 2. Aspose.BarCode for .NET: You should have Aspose.BarCode for .NET installed.
-You can download it from the official website.
+You can download it from the website.
 3. Basic knowledge of C#: Familiarity with C# programming language will be beneficial.

 Now that you have the necessary prerequisites, we can move on to the step-by-step guide.